|Module Title||PRINCIPLES OF ANIMAL PHYSIOLOGY|

 |Other staff||Dr Joanne V Hamilton, Dr Neil F G Beck|

 |Pre-Requisite||Normally A or AS level Biology or its equivalent.|

 |Practical||6 Hours 2 x 3 hours|

-The video demonstrations (classic animal physiology experiments) and the practical sessions (sensory physiology in nemotodes and behaviour physiology in beetles) develop the key issues that are raised in the lectures.
+The video presentations (key animal physiology experiments) and the practical sessions with living animals (sensory physiology in nematodes and behavioural physiology in beetles) develop the key issues that are raised in the lectures.
 There are no dissections in this module.

 This module is at CQFW Level 4